zwang-204/TWRay/README.md

 # TWRay

-TWRay is a PBRT-styled raytracer created by Tony (Zitong) Wang.
-It is built with modern C++.
+TWRay is a PBRT-styled raytracer created by Tony Wang.
+It is built with C++ inspired by "Physically Based Rendering: From Theory to Implementation 3rd Edition" by Matt Pharr et al.

 ## Features